plone/documentation/docs/developer-guide/create-control-panel.md

 </configure>
 ```

-Make sure to include this configure.zcml from your package's main configure.zcml:
+Make sure to include the above file in your package's main {file}`mypackage/configure.zcml` as shown by the highlighted line below.

+{emphasize-lines="9"}
 ```xml
 <!-- mypackage/configure.zcml -->
 <configure